christianbrugger/blend2d_shaping/README.md

 external/harfbuzz/
 ```

-Then in your project you can simply add this project as a subproject, adapting the path to external.
+Then in your project you can simply add this project via include:

 ```cmake
 include("${BLEND2D_SHAPING_DIR}/CMakeLists.txt")